cjhaviland/fcc-timestamp-microservice/README.md

 4. Self-Inflicted Bonus: Used 3rd-Party library to allow valid natural language dates like "Today" or "Tomorrow"

 #### Chrono-node
 Original user stories asked you check if the parameter passed is UNIX or some form of English, but I wanted to go a step further.
-Found a third party library which accepts strings like 'Today' or 'Tomorrow' or 'December'
+Found a third party library which accepts strings like **today** or **tomorrow** or **December** as possible input.

 [FreeCodeCamp](https://www.freecodecamp.org)